Estimating Condition Number with Graph Neural Networks: Conclusion

 \section{Conclusion}

 We proposed a rapid condition number estimation approach using graph neural networks for sparse linear systems.
 We propose two prediction schemes, one by decomposing the condition number into an exactly computable forward norm and a neural-network-predicted inverse norm, and another by directly predicting the matrix condition number.
+To fully leverage the graph neural network power for matrix-based prediction, the neural network architecture combines graph convolutional layers to capture sparsity patterns with global feature encoders for statistical properties, enabling effective generalization.
+Future work will explore optimized GNN architectures and end-to-end feature engineering.
 Extensive experiments for the two schemes show that, with a limited amount of data, our method achieves orders of magnitude speedup over exact computation and compares favorably against the Hager-Higham and Golub–Kahan methods at a certain scale in terms of speed while maintaining competitive accuracy.
-The architecture combines graph convolutional layers to capture sparsity patterns with global feature encoders for statistical properties, enabling effective generalization.
-Future work will explore optimized GNN architectures and end-to-end feature engineering.
+Additionally, we study the selected matrix features theoretically and empirically for their contributions to model performance.

-We believe that our work can be beneficial to existing work on precision tuning (e.g. \cite{car26pre}), since precision usage is highly dependent on condition number and a faster estimation of it can significantly boost the applications.
+We believe that our work can be beneficial to existing work on precision tuning (e.g., \cite{car26pre}), since precision usage is highly dependent on condition number and a faster estimation of it can significantly aid applications.